zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 -Dspring.config.additional-location=PATH_TO_YOUR_EXTERNAL_CONFIG_FILE
 ```

-A property notation in the format `-Dproperty.key=PROPERTY_VALUE` can be used
+A property notation provided in the format `-Dproperty.key=PROPERTY_VALUE` can be used for two purposes:
-in two different ways:

   * To provide a runtime value for any `YAML` property if
     `${property.key}` is used as its value (after `:`) in the YAML configuration file.